AGalassi/StructurePrediction18/README.md

 Out of the pipeline:
 - networks.py contains neural network models
 - training_utils.py contains custom functions that will be used during the training

+The GloVe vvocabulary file, required for the use of the framework, is not included in this repository.
+Simply download it from the GloVe website and add it to the working directory.